erizov/Professor/semester_14/lecture_100_documentation_ai/code_to_docs/school.en.md

-# Code To Docs
+# Code-to-Documentation Conversion

 ## Simple Explanation

-Code-to-Documentation Conversion is an algorithm used to solve specific problems in computer science.
+Code-to-Documentation Conversion is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying code to docs to solve specific tasks in code;
-- using code to docs in production systems for docs;
-- integrating code to docs into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of code to docs:
+Consider a specific example of how code-to-documentation conversion works:

-1. Data preparation: input data for code to docs (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of code to docs to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the code to docs algorithm do?
+1. What does the code-to-documentation conversion algorithm do?
-2. In what situations is code to docs used?
+2. In what situations is code-to-documentation conversion used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does code to docs handle edge cases?
+1. How does code-to-documentation conversion handle edge cases?
-2. What are the advantages and disadvantages of code to docs?
+2. What are the advantages and disadvantages of code-to-documentation conversion?
-3. Can the performance of code to docs be improved?
+3. Can the performance of code-to-documentation conversion be improved?

 ### Advanced

-1. What is the time complexity of code to docs?
+1. What is the time complexity of code-to-documentation conversion?
-2. How does code to docs work with large volumes of data?
+2. How does code-to-documentation conversion work with large volumes of data?
-3. How can code to docs be optimized?
+3. How can code-to-documentation conversion be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the code to docs algorithm.
+Perform a simple operation with the code-to-documentation conversion algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the code to docs algorithm to a more complex dataset.
+Apply the code-to-documentation conversion algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the code to docs algorithm in a programming language.
+Write an implementation of the code-to-documentation conversion algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.

 ---